 The Perse School, Cambridge, CB2 8QF

 How and when winner(s) will be notified, and when they will receive their prizes: details of winning schools / team names will be published within a month of the competition closing window (hopefully earlier).
-Details will be published on the site and winning schools will also be contacted via the invigilating teacher with prize money sent within six weeks of the competition closing date.
+Details will be published on the site and winning schools will also be contacted via the invigilating teacher with prize money sent as soon as possible following the conclusion of the competition once names for cheques have been provided (typically 6-8 weeks).
 Permission will be sought from winning schools/teams for any additional publicity material other than the team name and name of the school.

 Scoring: Each challenge has a pre-determined score based on its level of difficulty.
 A team’s score on each challenge is determined by the number of test cases a team’s code submission successfully passes.
 If a team submits more than one solution per challenge then the team’s score will reflect their best code submission for that challenge.
 Teams are ranked by score.
 If two or more teams achieve the same overall score, then the tie is broken by the number of points achieved on the Level 4 questions and if that is also equal, by the numbers of submissions needed to achieve those Level 4 points (less being better).
 The organising committee’s decision will be final.